Skip to main content

 Written by Luke Liu

-Students gain access to Albert question banks by joining classes with work assigned or shared, either by assignments, Independent Practice, or Adaptive Practice.
+Students gain access to Albert's premium question banks by joining classes owned by licensed teachers with work assigned either through assignments or Independent Practice.
 The class must belong to an approved teacher at a school with an active license.*

 Example: